 “If any of you lack wisdom, let him ask of God…” James 1:5

-After my trip to Europe in 1978 with my three outfits as suggested by Arthur Frommer, I decided that was just a little too light to travel comfortably.
-I’m afraid I could not bear to look at those outfits after I returned and gave them away!
-All the photos looked like I seldom changed my clothes in 3 weeks.
-So here goes…
+After my trip to Europe in 1978 with only three outfits as suggested by Arthur Frommer, I decided that was too few clothes to travel comfortably.
+I could not bear to look at them after I returned and gave them away.
+All the photos looked like I seldom changed my clothes in three weeks.
+This is how I prepare now.

-I start with prayer and ask God to bring to my remembrance what I should I take and wisdom to know what to leave behind.
-I then type a packing list and save it in my computer.
-About 1 week before my trip, I copy my previous list into a new file, delete and add things that are appropriate for the country I am visiting, and print it out.
-I divide it into Purse, Carry-on Bag, Checked Bag, and the outfit I will wear.
-Then if I need to buy anything, I’m not rushing around at the last minute.
-I get out my suitcase a few days before and line it with a plastic garbage bag in the bottom and inside the top pocket to protect it from rain and mud puddles.
-(Once they unloaded my suticase from the plane in a downpour and everything was soaked including a couple books.)
-Then I simply check things off as I put them inside.
+SUITCASE: I ask God to bring to my remembrance what I should I take and wisdom to know what to leave behind.
+I type a packing list and save it in my computer.
+One week before my trip, I copy my previous list into a new file, delete and add things that are appropriate for the country I am visiting, and print it.
+I divide it into Purse, Carry-on Bag, Suitcase, and the outfit I will wear.
+A few days before my trip, I line my suitcase bottom and top pocket with plastic garbage bags to protect it from the rain.
+(Once they unloaded my suitcase in a downpour which soaked everything including my books.)

-Pack light!
+Pack light.
 (I still struggle with this.)
 Check the airline’s baggage limits.
-Usually the international trips still let you check a 50 lb. bag free.
+Usually, the international trips still let you check a 50 lb. bag free.
 Leave room for souvenirs.
 I take my oldest underwear and nightgown so I can toss them at the end to make room for things I want to bring home.
 I weigh myself first on my bathroom scale, then hold my suitcase and weigh again and subtract the difference.
-I aim for 40-45 lb. checked bag going over.
-They now even weigh your carry on bag and limit it to 8 Kg (17 lb) on the last two airlines I took.
+I aim for a 40-45 lb. checked bag going over.
+On the last two airlines I took. they weighed my carry-on bag and limited it to 8 Kg (17 lb)

-Items I carry in my purse: Colgate disposable toothbrush (doesn’t need water & has paste on it), Sea-Bands (prevents motion sickness-CVS), Zofran (by prescription) or Bonine (over the counter) for when the motion is severe, Ear plugs on a string so I don’t lose them (Walmart hunting/camping section-$3), gospel tracts in English and the language of my destination country, 2 or 3 teabags.
+Purse Items : disposable toothbrush (doesn’t need water & has paste on it), Sea-Bands (prevents motion sickness-CVS), Zofran (by prescription) or Bonine (over the counter) for when the motion is severe, Earplugs on a string so I don’t lose them (Walmart hunting/camping section-$3), gospel tracts in English and the language of my destination country, 2 or 3 teabags.

-Items for my carry-on bag: tablet (great for checking emails and taking videos), Kindle (good for reading-battery lasts longer than the tablet), charging cords, batteries, language phrase book, small Bible, flashlight, 3 pair underwear, 1 or 2 tops, swim suit (impossible for me to find in another country if my checked bag doesn’t make it), personal medicine, collapsible water pouch ($1 Walmart).
-After you go through security, fill it up at the drinking fountain in the USA to save a few dollars.
+Carry-on bag Items : tablet (great for checking emails and taking videos), Kindle (good for reading-battery lasts longer than the tablet), charging cords, batteries, language phrase book, small Bible, flashlight, 3 pair underwear, 1 or 2 tops, swimsuit (impossible for me to find in another country if my checked bag doesn’t make it), personal medicine, collapsible water pouch ($1 Walmart).
+After you go through security, fill it at the drinking fountain in the USA to save a few dollars.
 You can’t do this after you leave the USA because the tap water is not potable.

 Jet lag prevention: Nothing works very well for me, but this is what the experts say.
 Set your watch to the new time zone when you board the plane.
 Eat a healthy dinner at the airport after you go through security.
 If it’s an overnight flight, skip dinner on the plane, put in your earplugs, throw the blanket over your head, and try to sleep all night.
 Eat breakfast when they serve it.
-If you land in the morning, try to stay out in the sun all day to reset your internal body clock and don’t nap!
+If you land in the morning, try to stay out in the sun all day to reset your internal body clock and don’t nap.
 Go to bed at the normal time in the new time zone.
-Take melatonin or a prescription sleep aide the first couple nights to help sleep.
-It takes 1 day to recover for every hour of time change.
-My best flight with the least amount of jet lag was when I flew all day to England, landed at midnight and went to bed immediately.
-I’m a very light sleeper, so I only catnap on the plane no matter what I have tried.
-I have to admit, I envy people who can sleep on a plane!
+Take melatonin or a prescription sleep aide the first couple nights to help you sleep.

-Stay hydrated since you lose 8 oz. of fluid for every hour you fly.
-Also, do leg exercises and stand up and walk hourly to prevent blood clots.
-I’m high risk for clots, so I also take a baby aspirin and wear Jobst compression knee socks.
-I like to walk to the rear of the plane and ask the flight attendant for a glass of water in between their service times.
+Stay hydrated.
+You lose one cup of fluid for every hour you fly, so drink one cup of non-carbonated decaf beverage hourly.
+Do leg exercises and stand up and walk hourly to prevent blood clots.
+Since I’m high risk for clots, I take a chewable baby aspirin every eight hours of flight and wear Jobst compression knee socks.
+I walk to the rear of the plane and ask the flight attendant for a glass of water in between their service times.